+Confusion was best predicted by a two-parameter model that included a lower use of second person pronouns by the student coupled with an increase in future tense words by the tutor.
+It is quite plausible that confusion was increased when the tutor used more future terms, ostensibly since these terms routinely accompany deep knowledge questions (e.g., “What would you say about X?”, “How should X effect Y?”, “What should you consider if ?”).
+These questions require students to think, reason, and problem solve, so they are expected to generate confusion in the students.
 6.2.2 Cohesion Predictors Significant models were discovered for boredom, , flow , confusion, , and frustration , .
 Similar to the linguistic analysis, the cohesion analysis indicated that boredom was accompanied by an increased use of negations by the student.
 For flow, the data suggest that causally cohesive responses of the student were predictive of this state.
 The ability of students to produce such responses indicates that they were able to construct a causal situation model (sometimes called a mental model) that links events and actions [ 11].
 The construction of a situation model is essential for learning at deeper levels of comprehension [ 49].
 Engaged students use this mental representation to produce causally cohesive responses to the tutor's questions.

 Confusion was marked by a breakdown in understanding the pronouns expressed by the tutor.
 This predictor measures the proportion of pronouns that have a grounded reference.
 Reading ease and comprehension are compromised when the students do not understand the referents of pronouns.
 Hence, it is no surprise that tutor responses that have a higher proportion of ungrounded pronouns are linked to heightened confusion.

+Frustrated students provided responses with cohesion gaps (noun overlap across adjacent sentences).
+This may have occurred because it is difficult for them to compose a cohesive message or because they were allocating most of their cognitive resources to managing their frustration.
 6.2.3 Comparing the Predictive Power of Linguistic and Cohesion Features Although the same predictor (i.e., the incidence of negatives) was diagnostic of boredom in both models, the cohesion model explained somewhat more variance ( ) than the linguistic model ( ).
 A one-parameter model was the most effective in predicting flow for both models.
 The linguistic model yielded an impressive . of 0.527, which is quantitatively superior to the adj. of 0.318 obtained from the cohesion model.
 Hence, flow is best predicted by the linguistic features.

 The best linguistic model for confusion was a two-parameter model that yielded an adj. of 0.347.
 A quantitatively lower adj. of 0.223 was obtained from the best cohesion model, which was a one-parameter model.
 Although it is tempting to conclude that confusion is best predicted by the linguistic features, this would be an erroneous conclusion since the number of predictors differs across models.
 Therefore, we conclude that both models are equivalent in their ability to predict confusion.
 The best cohesion model yielded an adj. of 0.258 for frustration, while the linguistic features were unable to predict this affective state.